th0mazzz/Demo/README.md

 user input:
  - [x] be able to add subjects
+ - [ ] be able to edit subject names
  - [x] be able to add subcategories in a subject
+ - [ ] be able to edit subcategory names and weights
  - [x] be able to add assignments
+ - [ ] be able to edit assignment grades and dates
  - [ ] be able to delete stuff
  - [ ] have the program yell at you if the subcats are invalid
  - [ ] have the averages show up for every subcategory and update every time a new assignment is added